Oral-B electric toothbrush features (Updated December 2019)

-The Oral-B SmartGuide is a stand alone unit that communicates wirelessly with your toothbrush.
-It's not a control or a touch screen, it simply reports information to you via a LCD display.
+The Oral-B SmartGuide is a stand-alone unit that communicates wirelessly with your toothbrush.
+It’s not a control or a touch screen, it simply reports information to you via an LCD display.

 Fewer and fewer models now come with this feature.
 For all practical purposes, it’s been replaced by the functionality of the Bluetooth connectivity/Smartphone app feature discussed above.

 - When the toothbrush is in use, the unit displays:

 a) The brushing timer. b) The quadrant indicator (the dashed circle on the unit’s screen). c) An excessive brushing pressure indicator. d) The brushing mode in use.

 - When the toothbrush is not in use the unit serves as a clock and shows the time of day.